sst/guide/_chapters/environments-in-create-react-app.md

 Aside from isolating the resources used, having a separate environment that mimics your production version can really help with testing your changes before they go live.
 You can take this idea of environments further by having a staging environment that can even have snapshots of the live database to give you as close to a production setup as possible.
 This type of setup can sometimes help track down bugs and issues that you might run into only on our live environment and not on local.

 In this chapter we will look at some simple ways to configure multiple environments in our React app.
-There are many different ways to do this but here is a simple one based on what we have built in [Part 1 of this guide](/#part-1).
+There are many different ways to do this but here is a simple one based on what we have built in [first part of this guide](/#the-basics).

 ### Custom Environment Variables